crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 1. A thread is slow due to writing or reading from a disk drive.
 1. The CPU is being exhausted by a section of code.

-By taking thread dumps and reviewing the output of a few of them, looking first at application threads from code from your team authored, you can quickly pinpoint most production problems.
+By taking thread dumps and reviewing the output of a few of them you can quickly pinpoint most production problems.

 This article teaches you how to take thread dumps and